 So you received a reminder from the Inland Revenue Authority of Singapore (IRAS) to file your Employee Income Tax?

-You head over to the IRAS website but there’s information everywhere and different tax forms to get familiar with.
+You then decide to head over to the IRAS website but there’s information everywhere and different tax forms to get familiar with.
 You’re not quite sure which form(s) IRAS wants you to fill.
 Where do you even start?